MHageH/c_uart_interface/README.md

 - asynchronous read() mechanism using USART interrupts
 - Recombine general_read_messages () and read_messages()
 - Added initial position acquisation
+- Tested on the ground with both STM32F4 and PC architectures
+- modified the sequences, work as expected

 ## TODO
 - Reduce timer prescaler